NHSDigital/az-backup/docs/usage.md

 In future we will use release tags to ensure consumers can depend on a specific release of the module, however this has not currently been implemented.

-The module will create a dedicated resource group to contain the backup vault, therefore the resource group name provided to the module must be unique within the scope of the subscription.
+By default, the module will create a dedicated resource group to contain the backup vault, therefore the resource group name provided to the module must be unique within the scope of the subscription.
+The creation of a dedicated resource group can be overridden if the vault needs to be deployed into an externally managed resource group.

 ## Example